zenril/burger-overlay/README.md

 ## IN CHANNEL COMMANDS

+All commands are saved between uses of the overlay

 | Command       | Expected values       | Description                                                                                                                        | Use                      |
 |---------------|-----------------------|------------------------------------------------------------------------------------------------------------------------------------|--------------------------|
 | --show-name   | true, false           | Set true or false to hyide or show burger names                                                                                    | --show-name false        |